wehlutyk/thesis/content/2-brainscopypaste-2-protocol.md

   This quantity tells us if some words behave as unavoidable waypoints on association chains connecting one word to another.^[
   For this measure, weights are interpreted as inverse cost: the stronger a link, the easier it is to travel across it.
-  A stronger link will be favored over weaker links in the computation of the shortest path between two words.
+  A stronger link will be favoured over weaker links in the computation of the shortest path between two words.
   ]
-* **Clustering coefficient**, which measures the extent to which a node belongs to a local aggregate of tightly connected nodes [@watts_collective_1998], computed on the undirected weighted version of the FA network.^[he Clustering coefficient is formally defined as the ratio between the number of actual versus possible edges between a node's neighbors;
+* **Clustering coefficient**, which measures the extent to which a node belongs to a local aggregate of tightly connected nodes [@watts_collective_1998], computed on the undirected weighted version of the FA network.^[he Clustering coefficient is formally defined as the ratio between the number of actual versus possible edges between a node's neighbours;
   this is poorly defined in the case of directed networks, which led us to ignore the direction of links in the network for this measure (if two words are connected in both directions, the weights of both links are added to make the final undirected link's weight).
   ]
   This tells us if a word belongs more or less to a group of equivalent words (from a free association point of view).